 Sexual quality of life is a vital aspect of sexual and reproductive health, serving as a significant contributor to overall quality of life.
 This term encompasses how individuals perceive their sexual attraction, desire, engagement in sexual activities, and their views on sexual function (1).
-It reflects an individual's understanding of their elements like effective communication and intimacy with a partner are linked to the relational aspects of sexual quality of life (3).
+It reflects an individual's understanding of their sexual experiences, with a low sexual quality of relational aspects of sexual quality of life (3).
 Rosen (1998) defines sexual quality of life to encompass sexual function, ability, self-efficacy, satisfaction, relationship contentment, and overall happiness (4).
 Consequently, sexual function stands out as a critical indicator of sexual quality of life (2).
 In women, sexual function is characterized by the ability to experience desire, arousal, and orgasm, while dysfunctions can manifest as issues with desire, arousal, orgasm, or pain (5, 6).
-Undiagnosed sexual dysfunction frequently endures. adversely affecting individuals' quality of life (2).
+Undiagnosed dysfunction frequently sexual endures, adversely affecting individuals' quality of life (2).
 A meta-analysis in Iran estimated the global prevalence of sexual dysfunction in women at 42.9%, with specific figures of 42.7% for sexual desire, 38.5% for arousal, 30.6% for vaginal lubrication, 29.2% for orgasm, 21.3% for sexual satisfaction, and 2.5% for sexual pain, highlighting a significant prevalence of sexual dysfunction (7).
 Ineffective sexual beliefs are inaccurate perceptions regarding sexual responses that individuals accept as truth despite a lack of supporting evidence (8).
 These beliefs often develop over time through influences from parents, societal norms, sexual experiences, and prior sexual education.
-Such rigid beliefs create expectations that can obstruct couples' goals and jeopardize their sexual health, leading to significant disagreements, particularly between partners
+Such rigid beliefs create expectations that can obstruct couples' goals and jeopardize their sexual health. leading to disagreements, particularly between partners (9).